https://github.com/simphotonics/stride

 methods that make it possible to iterate data structures of type `List` and

 `Iterable` using a custom start point and step size.
+For negative step sizes

-in multi-dimensional arrays.
-In Dart, a multi-dimensional array may be
+In Dart, a multi-dimensional array can be

 represented as a list of lists.